Indubitably, there is nothing advenient of evil that could be deemed rational, when it is beyond the explanatory concept of mere human comprehension.

 I presumed that I had seen my fair share of absolute conveniences and was a man of a pleasantry and impeccable charm, until my convivial encounter with the charming Miss Lemelle.

-True, I was an eligible bachelor, but soon I would succumb to the lustful pleasures of Miss Lemelle and other women.
+True, I was an eligible bachelor, but I would succumb to the lustful pleasures of Miss Lemelle and other women.

 In the matter of weeks, the evil eye had tried to control completely my every action.
 My mental faculties were being inhibited by the merciless eye and the repetitive voice.